rsdoiel/ok/README.md

 ## example usage

-This is psuedo code to illustrate out you might use ok.Ok() and ok.NotOk().
+Pseudo go code to illustrate how you might use ok.Ok() and ok.NotOk().

 ```go
     imports (